ivanprejoles/next-pdf-generator/README.md

 <br>

-User can use their data for future use and add more template in one account.
-Can also share the link of the form type pdf.
-It needs setup of account an storage.
+This User model lets you save and reuse your data for future use, expand your template library by adding custom templates to your account, and can share form for automation with ease using shared links.

 <br>